vinsgiordi/LASD-Libraries/README.md

 ```bash
 git clone https://github.com/vinsgiordi/LASD-Libraries.git
 ```
-Go to the root of the exercise you want to run and run the following command
+Go to the root of the exercise you want to try and run the following command

 ```bash
 make clean && make && ./main